-Dutta Choudhury Partnership Limited
+Dutta Choudhury Partnership

 A partnership firm to manage partners' paid-up capital